Flight level: Reduced vertical separation minima (RVSM)

-Reduced vertical separation minima (RVSM) reduces the vertical separation above FL 290 to 1,000 ft.
-This allows aircraft to safely fly more optimum routes, gain fuel savings and increase airspace capacity by adding new flight levels.
+Reduced vertical separation minima (RVSM) reduces the vertical separation between FL290 and FL410.
+This allows aircraft to safely fly more optimum routes, save fuel and increase airspace capacity by adding new flight levels.
 Only aircraft that have been certified to meet RVSM standards, with several exclusions, are allowed to fly in RVSM airspace.
 It was introduced into the UK in March 2001.
 On 20 January 2002, it entered European airspace.
 The United States, Canada and Mexico transitioned to RVSM between FL 290 and FL 410 on 20 January 2005, and Africa on 25 September 2008.